Phil King (American football): Death

 "Yesterday Jess Neely [Vandy AD at the time and former Rice head football coach], one of King's favorites and a man who had tried to recruit Phil for Rice University back in 1953 was talking about the tragedy in Memphis.
 'You know, I can't help but to remember Phil and the recent Sunday where we were getting all that snow,' said Coach Neely.
 'Dorothy (Mrs. Neely) had put some food out for the birds in our back yard.
 She glanced out the window and noticed a big dog coming through the yard.

 "'She was sure the dog was going to get the bird food, so she asked me to chase him away.
 I went outside, and there was Phil and a couple of youngsters.
 They had climbed the hill to our home.

 "'Coach,' he said, 'I know it's going to be tough for you and Mrs. Neely to get out of here if the snow keeps falling.
 We're walking to the store and stopped to see if you needed anything we might bring back.'"

-"For Phil King there was no hill too steep, no block too difficult if it meant helping a friend.
-Few Vanderbilt athletes have been respected, admired and loved than Phil King.
-His teammates are coming from all corners of the country to be in Nashville on this sad day.
-One of them is Joe Stephenson, a senior end on the Gator Bowl team with King.
+Phil King was widely respected by his teammates and peers, who remembered him as someone willing to help others regardless of the challenge.
+His standing among Vanderbilt athletes was reflected by the number of former teammates who traveled from across the county to attend his funeral in Nashville, including Joe Stephenson, a senior end on Vanderbilt's Gator Bowl team alongside King.

 "'Looking back, Phil, although just a sophomore, was really one of us from the start,' said Stephenson.
 'He didn't gain as much yardage his junior year as he did as a sophomore.
 All of the Gator Bowl line, except Art Demmas had graduated.

 "'When we would ask him how things were going the next year (1956), Phil would laugh and say, 'the holes are a little smaller than usual, but The Chief can get through.'"